Whatever Happened To Hee Haw’s The Hager Twins?

 And, of course, "Hee-Haw"..
 Was it a high-brow show?
 Nope.
 Corny?
 Absolutely and they promoted it that way.
 Each week Roy and Buck would host, a full cast of characters would show up and the biggest star's in Country Music would sing a tune or two.

-Part of that cast each week were the Hager twins, Jon and Jim.
-They’d take part in some of the skit’s, join the whole gang for a fun sing-a-long and sometimes would sing a duet (usually a cover of a big hit, as they do in this video singing the Elton John pop hit ‘Daniel’).
+Part of that cast each week were the Hagar Twins, Jon and Jim.
+They'd take part in some of the skit's, join the whole gang for a fun sing-a-long and sometimes would sing a duet.
+But whatever they did, we loved them.

 So who were these guys and whatever happened to them?